Usama-ASattar/plate-generator-system/README.md

 - [Screenshots / Demo](#screenshots--demo)
 - [Author](#author)

+---

 <a name="overview"></a>

 ## 🧩 Overview

-The Plate Generator System enables users to design wall plate layouts using accurate scaling and real-time image rendering.
+The **Plate & Socket Generator System** enables users to design **wall plate layouts** and **socket configurations** using accurate real-world scaling, live previews, and rule-based placement validation.

-Each plate displays a segment of a shared **motif image**, automatically updating when resized or added/removed.
+Each plate displays a segment of a shared **motif image**, while socket groups can be added, moved, and configured based on defined spatial constraints.
-The app maintains a realistic preview with proportional scaling and persists configuration in localStorage.
+All components scale dynamically and remain interactive across devices.

+---

 <a name="features"></a>

 ## 🧰 Features

-### 1. Plate Management
+### 🔹 1.
+Combined Plate & Socket Interface

-- Automatically creates one default plate on load.
-- Configuration persists using **localStorage**.
-- Add or remove plates dynamically (1–10 total).
-- Each plate can have independent **width (20–300 cm)** and **height (30–128 cm)**.

-### 2. Input Behavior & Validation

-- Locale-aware input (supports both `.` and `,` as decimal separators).
-- No hard HTML input limits — validation handled programmatically.
-- Inline styled error messages for invalid values.
-- Invalid values revert to the last valid state on blur.
-- Unit toggle between **cm** and **inches**, with automatic conversion.

-### 3. Responsive Layout

-- Split view:
-  - **Left:** Real-time canvas preview.
-  - **Right:** Interactive plate controls.
+- Interactive canvas preview with real-time updates.
-- Fully mobile-optimized and touch-friendly.
+- Dynamic layout that scales proportionally to maintain true dimensions.
+- Automatic scaling so all plates fit horizontally within the canvas.
+- Mobile and touch-friendly — supports drag and input control.

+### 🔹 2.
+Realistic Scaling

+- Internal unit: **1 cm = 1 unit**.
+- The visual canvas auto-adjusts so that a **20x20 cm plate** and **40x40 cm plate** appear in a 1:2 ratio.
+- When multiple plates exist, they are **scaled down proportionally** to fit side-by-side.

+---

 <a name="visual--canvas-behavior"></a>